elibroftw/blog.elijahlopez.ca/content/posts/energy-drink-reviews.md

 Drinking this chilled puts the Reignbow Sherbet on par with White Gummy Bear

-### Reign Energy Sour Gummy Worm (9 / 10)

-Similar to White Gummy Bear, but I really wish it had a bit more flavour.

 ### Celsius Watermelon Lemonade (9 / 10)

 I only got to try this flavour in April 2025, and it was great.